Routine prenatal ultrasonography as a screening tool

 - Lim K, Butt K, Crane JM.
 SOGC Clinical Practice Guideline.
 Ultrasonographic cervical length assessment in predicting preterm birth in singleton pregnancies.
 J Obstet Gynaecol Can 2011; 33:486.

-- Sovio U, Dacey A, Pasupathy D, Smith GC.
-Screening for fetal growth restriction with universal third trimester ultrasonography in nulliparous women in the Pregnancy Outcome Prediction (POP) study: a prospective cohort study.
-Lancet 2015.
+- Sovio U, White IR, Dacey A, et al. Screening for fetal growth restriction with universal third trimester ultrasonography in nulliparous women in the Pregnancy Outcome Prediction (POP) study: a prospective cohort study.
+Lancet 2015; 386:2089.

 - Arbeille P, Leguyader P, Fignon A. Fetal Hemodynamics and Flow Velocity Indices.
 In: Doppler Ultrasound in Obstetrics and Gynecology, Copel JA (Ed), Raven Press, New York 1995.

 - Alfirevic Z, Stampalija T, Medley N. Fetal and umbilical Doppler ultrasound in normal pregnancy.
-Cochrane Database Syst Rev 2015; 4:CD001450.
+Cochrane Database Syst Rev 2015; :CD001450.

 - Cnossen JS, Morris RK, ter Riet G, et al. Use of uterine artery Doppler ultrasonography to predict pre-eclampsia and intrauterine growth restriction: a systematic review and bivariable meta-analysis.
 CMAJ 2008; 178:701.

 - Kleinrouweler CE, Bossuyt PM, Thilaganathan B, et al. Value of adding second-trimester uterine artery Doppler to patient characteristics in identification of nulliparous women at increased risk for pre-eclampsia: an individual patient data meta-analysis.
 Ultrasound Obstet Gynecol 2013; 42:257.